SamFu1113/Unix-programming/README.md

 ## Projects introduction

-1. Write the first program.
+1. Write the first program:
 	- Write the Makefile to build the executable program in sub-folder “hw_01”.
 		- Three functions spread across multiple files: main, calculate, mult.
 		- There is no source code for function mult, only the compiled object code in lib_mult.a.
 		- The correct execution result is “X=610”.
+	- The executable program you build should: